ngoodger/nle-language-wrapper/README.md

 ## Usage

 The wrapper can be used simply by instantiating the base environment from NLE or MiniHack and passing it to the wrapper constructor.
-E.g.
+E.g. From python
 ```
 import nle
 from nle_language_wrapper import  NLELanguageWrapper